Tuesday Robbins from Depressed and Broke to Internet Marketing Coach

 I had to be given medicine to make it seem as if I was in labor so I could push out our baby.
 This was very traumatizing and this is when we also found out that I had a heart condition brought on by stress and pregnancy.

 I now know that it only affects me when I am pregnant.
 My fiance and I both cried and argued and I blamed him, he blamed me.
 This is how my depression started and it didn’t end there.
 We were at a stage in life that we wanted to try again for another child.

 I got pregnant but pretty much as soon as I found out I was pregnant I found out that it was an ectopic pregnancy.

 The baby didn’t make it to my womb it was stuck in my fallopian tube.
-They gave me meds to flush out my tube and we thought it worked but a few days later I woke up in the most horrific pain I’ve ever felt in my life.
+They gave me meds to flush out my tube and we thought it worked but a few days later I woke up in the most horrific pain I have ever felt in my life.
 My tube had ruptured and I was literally bleeding to death.

-My Fiance got me to the hospital just in time for them to do surgery and take out my left tube.
+My fiance got me to the hospital just in time for them to do surgery and take out my left tube.
 When I came to the doctor said if you would’ve been any later you would not be with us.

 So, to say I was depressed and in debt is my words but that’s the only way to describe my situation.
 But it is very understated.